rederic Dannay was not only

 program its national award for the best mystery show on TV.
 Ellery Queen

-Awards, similar to Hollywood's Oscars), not including the Grand Master award in
+America Awards, similar to Hollywood's Oscars), not including the 1960 Grand

-1961, three MWA scrolls and one Raven (Edgar) and both
+Master award in 1961, three MWA scrolls and one Raven (Edgar) and

-the silver and gold Gertrudes awarded by Pocket Books, Inc.
+both a silver and a gold "Gertrude" awarded by Pocket Books for sales in

 (in 1946 for The New Adventures of